Ivareh/TRDK2_graph-ROS/README.md

 4. Now the frontend should be running at http://localhost:3000/

-### Motivation

-The motivation behind the project is to structure the data about the internal systems within Trondheim Municipality.
-Though the need for this systematisation has been present for some time, the Parliamentary report nr.22 [4] is a trigger behind taking this action.
-By the Parliamentary report, the public sector is pushed towards using data for efficiency and value creation, and making the data more accessible towards both the private sector and other parts of the public.
-For this to be achievable, the data must be restructured in such a way that it is clear and manageable without the need for extensive prior knowledge.

 Here is a link to our report for this project: https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:ac99afb6-b049-4a65-83b1-396c63a9d430